abenkoula71/day12-slider-button/README.md

 This package provides an easy implementation of a Slider Button to cancel current transaction or screen.
 Highly customizable iphone alike looking widget

-# 1-Add the sqflite dependency in your pubspec.yaml file.
+# 1-Add the  slider_button dependency in your pubspec.yaml file.

 ```
 dependencies: